21st September 2011

 A huge thanks to the Huntington Hotel for making my stay so utterly unbelievable…though I get the feeling that’s all in a day’s work for their incredible staff.
 Tearing ourselves away from that beautiful room when it was time to come home was more of a challenge than I care to admit.
 Fortunately, there are a bevy of other SLH properties still to check off my list in the meantime.
 But something tells me we’ll be back!

-traveling in style: san francisco
+travel in style: san francisco

 As you might have noticed from all of my nostalgic exclamations on Twitter and Facebook recently, I packed up my most stylish duds, a slew of accessories, and spent last week in the city where I really did leave my heart: San Francisco!
 Five glorious days eating absolutely everything I wanted to eat, seeing (nearly) everyone I wanted to see, and buying (not even close to) everything I wanted to buy.
 I am full, I am happy, and I am exhausted!